jstz-dev/jstz/docs/quick_start.md

     :::

-    When the sandbox starts, it shows the bootstrap accounts and their balances on Tezos layer 1, which you can use to fund smart functions and user accounts in Jstz:
+    When the sandbox starts, it shows the bootstrap accounts and their balances on Tezos layer 1, which you can use to fund smart functions and user accounts in Jstz via the [Bridge](/architecture/bridge).

+1. Open a new terminal window, clone the Jstz repository and navigate to the `counter` example:

+    ```sh
+    git clone https://github.com/jstz-dev/jstz.git && cd jstz/examples/counter
+    ```

+    You may see an error that says `.envrc is blocked.` You can ignore this error because it refers to setting up a development environment to build Jstz locally.

+1. Install the dependencies for the counter smart function:

+    ```sh
+    npm install
+    ```

-1. Open a new terminal window, go to the `jstz/examples/get-tez` folder, and run this command to compile and deploy the smart function to the sandbox:
+1. Run this command to compile and deploy the smart function to the sandbox:

     ```sh
     npm run build